kochgroup/intro_pharma_ai/README.md

 **12\.
 Autoencoders** | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/kochgroup/intro_pharma_ai/blob/main/Notebooks_EN/12%20-%20Autoencoders.ipynb) | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/kochgroup/intro_pharma_ai/blob/main/Notebooks_GER/Woche%2012%20-%20Autoencoders.ipynb)
 **13\.
 Graph Neural Networks** | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/kochgroup/intro_pharma_ai/blob/main/Notebooks_EN/13%20-%20Graph%20Neural%20Networks.ipynb) | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/kochgroup/intro_pharma_ai/blob/main/Notebooks_GER/Woche%2013%20-%20Graph%20Neural%20Networks.ipynb)
 **14\.
 Summary** | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/kochgroup/intro_pharma_ai/blob/main/Notebooks_EN/14%20-%20Summary.ipynb) | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/kochgroup/intro_pharma_ai/blob/main/Notebooks_GER/Woche%2014%20-%20Zusammenfassung.ipynb)

+We want to point out that these notebooks are, on their own, not sufficient to properly convey the knowledge and teach students about deep learning.
+Instructors need to prepare their own accompanying lectures.
+It is also important to mention that these notebooks are not designed to bring students to a level where they are able to train neural networks without any aid.
+Rather, the notebooks are designed to teach students the theoretical concepts to understand neural networks through code completion.
+We believe, as explained in more detail in the paper, that the theory bheind neural networks is easy to understand.
+But learning about them, is difficult as it requieres a solid understanding of a programming language.
+So students would get stuck on syntactical problems posed by the programming language rather than the theory behind neural networks.

 # Contribution or Expensions